databrary/policies/privacy.md

-rights to Content, in order to fully use our Websites, you must register and create an account that provides us with your name, institutional email address, institution name, profile web page at your institution, a password, and permission to contact your institution\'s appointed contracts agent and related contact information in order to complete a Databrary Access Agreement on your behalf.
+rights to Content, in order to fully use our Websites, you must register and create an account that provides us with your name, institutional email address, institution name, profile web page at your institution, a password, and permission to contact your institution's appointed contracts agent and related contact information in order to complete a Databrary Access Agreement on your behalf.